Sacramento County Sheriff's Office: Fallen officers

 Since the establishment of the Sacramento County Sheriff's Office, 22 officers have died in the line of duty.

-Proven misconduct
+Misconduct

 Multiple credible allegations of brutality, abuse, mismanagement, and cover-ups by deputies and leadership have been levelled against the department under the supervision of multiple department heads, including current Sheriff Jim Cooper, previous Sheriff Scott Jones, and many at the Sacramento County Jail while under the supervision of then Undersheriff John McGinness and then Officer Jim Cooper in his previous position with the department.
 The Sacramento Bee has documented many such cases in its Watchdog Reports.